 It is recognized that the CMU will need Ethernet interfaces to communicate with IP-based transceivers and possibly other on-board devices.
 The provisions in the current ARINC CMU Characteristic 758-3 for Ethernet interfaces are incomplete.
 Rear connector pins have been defined, but nothing else.
 Therefore, it is proposed to investigate whether the defined #22 contacts will pass the emissions requirements as is, or whether the recommendations in A664 for #22 contacts will pass the emissions.
 If neither pass, then decide whether to create A758A with a CMU connector change to add Quadrax contacts.
 In either case (use of Quadrax contacts or #22 contacts) add references to A664 Part 2 to fully define the Ethernet protocol and IP protocol to the CMU consistent with what is specified in the A781 SBB SDU characteristic.

+In addition, ARINC 618 will be modified to include a section on simple ACARS messaging over IP using Ethernet interface(s) between the CMU and transciever(s).
+The new section would include the ability to transfer ACARS messages to/from the transceiver using one or two “super” blocks, instead of the traditional sized ACARS blocks.
+(Note that for SBB SATCOM, the interface would use the SDU’s prioritized IP port.)

-In addition, A618 would be revised to include simple ACARS messaging over IPto be used in the interim while A658 IPS is being developed.
-When the IPS Subcommittee has completed its work the 758 CMU would potentially be upgraded to implement A658 IPS, via a separate APIM.
+This ACARS over IP is to be used in the interim while A658 IPS is being developed.
+When the IPS Subcommittee has completed its work, the A758 CMU would potentially be upgraded to implement A658 IPS, via a separate APIM.

 Additions and modifications to ARINC 758 will include: